PT-2026-41298 · Linux+4 · Linux Kernel+4

 Description

-An improper privilege management issue exists in the Linux kernel ptrace path, specifically within the
+An improper privilege management issue exists in the Linux kernel's ptrace mechanism, specifically within the

 get dumpable() and ptrace may access() functions.
-The flaw stems from the logic used to determine the dumpability of a task; the system incorrectly handled cases where a task lacked an associated memory management (mm) pointer, such as kernel threads.
-This allows an unprivileged local user to bypass traditional capability models and potentially steal privileged file descriptors during process shutdown via a race condition.
-Successful exploitation can lead to local root privilege escalation and the disclosure of sensitive information, including SSH host private keys and password hashes from /etc/shadow.
-Exploitation may target binaries such as chage, ssh-keysign, pkexec, and accounts-daemon, and requires the Reliable Datagram Sockets (RDS) module to be loaded, io ring to be enabled, a readable SUID-root binary, and x86 64 support.Recommendations
+The flaw stems from a logic error where the system incorrectly handles the dumpability of tasks that lack an associated memory management (mm) pointer, such as kernel threads.
+This allows an unprivileged local user to bypass privilege boundaries and access file descriptors of other processes.
+In certain scenarios, this can be exploited via a race condition during process shutdown to steal privileged file descriptors, leading to local root privilege escalation and the disclosure of sensitive credentials, including SSH private keys and /etc/shadow password hashes.
+Successful exploitation may require the Reliable Datagram Sockets (RDS) module to be loaded, io ring to be enabled, and the presence of a readable SUID-root binary on x86 64 systems.Recommendations

-Update the kernel to version 7.0.8 or newer.
+Update the Linux kernel to version 7.0.8 or newer.

 Fix